-Bone grafting is need to rebuild or preserve bone in preparation for a dental implant.
+Bone grafting is needed to rebuild or preserve bone in preparation for a dental implant.
 In a healthy mouth, the roots of teeth are supported by bone.
 If a tooth is unhealthy or the tooth itself is missing, the bone can shrink away.
-In the event that an implant is needed to restore a missing tooth, bone grafting may be needed to improve the amount of bone present.

 What is socket preservation?